carlesbellver/blog_src/content/posts/2020-09-29-nicholas-carr-what.md

 +++
 url = "/2020/09/29/nicholas-carr-what.html"
-title = ""
 date = "2020-09-29T17:38:00+00:00"
 slug = "nicholas-carr-what"
 tags = ["retalls"]
 x_url = "http://www.roughtype.com/?p=8528"
-x_title = "What is it like to be a smartphone?" x_source = "Nicholas Carr"
+title = "What is it like to be a smartphone?" x_source = "Nicholas Carr"
 +++